NSBM-SPM-2021/github-basics-KavinduDissanayake/README.md

-# :wave: Stock Management System!
+# :wave: Product Management System!

-This is a Full Stack app with React js and node js connected MySQL database .This database act as a real-time database ( Used background React js function to auto refreshing )
+This is a Full Stack app with React js and node js connected MySQL database .This database act as a **real-time database** ( Used background React js function to auto refreshing ).This app was created according to **MVVM Design**

 # 📒 The Technology Stack